It’s always a fantastic day on the trails at Windy Lake Provincial Park!

 The trails at Windy Lake are often the first in the area to get snow, and hold it well through the periodic thaws, and lasts late into the season.

 The club rents snowshoes, skis, boots and poles on weekends from the chalet, a hub of the trails system located in the park.

 The wood stove allows skiers and snowshoers to warm up, and seating and tables provide plenty of space to sit and enjoy your lunch.
 Washrooms are available when the chalet is open.

 Windy Lake’s winter season begins right after New Year’s and continues through March.
 The park and area holds its snow well into late winter, so when the trails are melting down south, Windy still has great skiing and snowshoeing.

 Where legends are made

 Onaping Falls Nordics Ski Club established some fine trails where Devon Kershaw, world champion cross country skier and Canadian Winter Olympian, first learned to ski and spent much of his youth skiing.

 Devon grew up in Sudbury, and began cross country skiing at 15 months of age.
 In 2010, the Club named their 5 km trail, an outside more challenging loop connected to the core park trails, the “Devon Kershaw Trail” and presented Devon with a plaque in recognition of his achievements.

 A January 2014 article in the Toronto Star called Devon “Canada’s most successful male cross country skier” to that date.

 Ski and stay

-Located trail-side are four yurts open year-round.
+Located trail-side are four yurts open for the winter season.
 The yurts are winterized, and have electricity, heating and lights.

 Two large bunkbeds can sleep six comfortably.
 For meals, there’s a large BBQ on the deck and table and chairs inside for dining.
 Each site has a fire pit and firewood is available from park staff.